-- 1. For this exercise, we are breaking things down into three stages: - First, find six sources that look promising (you can use the ones you gathered working through chapters 6 and 7).
-List all six. - Choose the most relevant three sources. - Annotate the three sources using the provided Matrix Tool to help you organize your research.
+- 1. For this exercise, we are breaking things down into three stages: - First, find six sources that look promising (you can use the ones you gathered working through chapters 6 and 7). - · Choose the most relevant three sources. - Annotate the three sources using the provided matrix tool to help you organize your research.